Working Towards a Better Tomorrow

 Following other executive directors who served for brief periods of time, Dorothy Paul was hired as Executive Director in 1979.
 She had already served as a board officer.
 She began working part-time and eventually became full-time due to the increased demands of the position.
 In 2000, Dorothy resigned her UNA position to help launch the University of Iowa Center for Human Rights under the leadership of UI law professor, Burns H. Weston, who also served on the Iowa UNA Board of Directors.
 Dorothy continues to serve on the Iowa UNA Board of Directors and play an important role in the organization.

 Katy Hansen worked as Co-Director beginning in 1996, and became the Executive Director in 2000.
 Andrea Niehaus worked as Co-Director beginning in 2009, and became Executive Director in 2010.
 From 2010 through 2014, Yashar Vasef served as the Executive Director, followed by Matthew Wolf (2014-2015).
 Jim Olson, former board president of Iowa UNA served as Acting Executive Director from July 2015 to December 2016.
-Since January 2017, Andrea Cohen is the Executive Director.
+Andrea Cohen served as the Executive Director from 2017 through 2019, when Deb DeLaet took on the position.

 The Iowa UNA continues to provide educational programming and coordinates humanitarian fundraisers in Iowa through UN programs like UNICEF, Nothing but Nets (to help end malaria), and many more!